2. Semiconductor components

 Semiconductors such as diodes or transistors are the silicon-based components that have developed modern electronics to the point of transforming our entire society.

-In this unit we will study the fundamentals of electronic components, their operation and typical electronical diagrams.
+In this unit we will study the fundamentals of electronic components, their operation and typical electrical diagrams.

 Transistores

-In order for semiconductors to conduct current, it is necessary to alloy them with traces of elements that provide positive charges (Boron, Indium, etc.). or negative charges (Phosphorus, Arsenic, etc.) So that an already alloyed semiconductor can be called P type (positive) or N type (negative).
+For semiconductors to be able to conduct current, it is necessary to alloy them with traces of elements that provide positive charges (Boron, Indium, etc.). or negative charges (Phosphorus, Arsenic, etc.) So that an already alloyed semiconductor can be called type P (positive) or type N (negative).

 The diode

-It is the simplest electronic component that can be made from semiconductor materials and has two terminals.
-Internally it is formed by the union of a silicon block of P type with a silicon block of N type.
+It is the simplest electronic component that can be made with semiconductor materials and has two terminals.
+Internally it is formed by the union of a P-type silicon block with a N-type silicon block.
 This junction allows current to flow in one direction, but does not allow it to flow in the opposite direction.

 Símbolo del diodo semiconductor.